-Summer Camp: We offer a summer camp program which is headed by our co-director.
-It is a fun and active camp where every day has a different theme with many activities both inside and outside.
-It runs from the end of June through the month of July.
+Summer Camp: We offer a summer camp program from the end of June through July.
+It is a fun and active camp where every day has a different theme with many activities, both inside and out.

 Lunch: A lunch program is available for our 3 Year Old and Pre-Kindergarten classes.

 Early Drop Off: Available beginning at 8:00 a.m.